Positivity bounds from thermal field theory entropy: Introduction

 However, if we assume the existence of a consistent UV completion that respects causality, locality, and unitarity, then the low-energy Wilson coefficients are not entirely arbitrary \cite{Adams:2006sv}.
 Constraints arising from these fundamental principles—commonly referred to as positivity bounds—have traditionally been derived using analyticity properties of scattering amplitudes and dispersion relations \cite{Bellazzini:2019xts,Arkani-Hamed:2021ajd,Henriksson:2021ymi,Alberte:2020bdz,Saraswat:2016eaz,Guerrieri:2021ivu,Pham:1985cr, Pennington:1994kc,Nicolis:2009qm, Komargodski:2011vj,Remmen:2019cyz,Herrero-Valea:2019hde,Bellazzini:2017fep,deRham:2017avq,deRham:2017zjm,deRham:2017imi,Wang:2020jxr, Tokuda:2020mlf,Li:2021lpe,Caron-Huot:2021rmr,Du:2021byy,Bern:2021ppb,Li:2022rag, Caron-Huot:2022ugt,Herrero-Valea:2020wxz,EliasMiro:2022xaa,Bellazzini:2021oaj, Sinha:2020win, Trott:2020ebl,Herrero-Valea:2022lfd,Hong:2023zgm,Chiang:2022jep,Huang:2020nqy,Noumi:2021uuv, Xu:2023lpq, Chen:2023bhu,Noumi:2022wwf,deRham:2022hpx, Hong:2024fbl,Bern:2022yes,Ma:2023vgc,DeAngelis:2023bmd,Acanfora:2023axz,Aoki:2023khq,Xu:2024iao,EliasMiro:2023fqi,McPeak:2023wmq,Riembau:2022yse,Caron-Huot:2024tsk,Caron-Huot:2024lbf,Wan:2024eto,Buoninfante:2024ibt,Berman:2024owc,deRham:2025vaq,Berman:2025owb}.

-In this work, we explore an alternative approach.
-Motivated by previous studies connecting the thermodynamic properties of black hole entropy to quantum gravity conjectures \cite{Arkani-Hamed:2006emk,Cheung:2018cwt,Cottrell:2016bty,Hebecker:2017uix,Abe:2023anf,DeLuca:2022tkm,Barbosa:2025uau,Cao:2022ajt,Cao:2022iqh,Aalsma:2019ryi,Hamada:2018dde}, we investigate whether similar principles can be applied within the framework of finite-temperature quantum field theory.
-Our central proposal is that enforcing thermodynamic consistency—specifically, requiring that the thermal entropy does not decrease when additional degrees of freedom are introduced—naturally leads to positivity constraints on the Wilson coefficients in the EFT expansion.
+In this work we pursue an alternative route.
+Motivated by studies relating black hole thermodynamics to quantum-gravity consistency conditions \cite{Arkani-Hamed:2006emk,Cheung:2018cwt,Cottrell:2016bty,Hebecker:2017uix,Abe:2023anf,DeLuca:2022tkm,Barbosa:2025uau,Cao:2022ajt,Cao:2022iqh,Aalsma:2019ryi,Hamada:2018dde}, we ask whether analogous constraints can be obtained directly in finite- temperature quantum field theory.
+Our central proposal is that thermodynamic consistency---specifically, requiring that the thermal entropy does not decrease when additional microscopic degrees of freedom are integrated out---imposes positivity constraints on EFT Wilson coefficients.

-To make this idea concrete, we analyze a scalar field theory with a shift symmetry, compute its entropy at finite temperature, and show that ensuring a physically meaningful entropy implies a strictly positive coefficient for the leading higher-dimensional operator.
-This suggests a deep connection between statistical mechanics and the consistency structure of effective field theories, offering a complementary route to traditional amplitude-based arguments.
+To make this idea concrete, we analyze a shift-symmetric scalar EFT, compute its finite-temperature entropy, and show that the leading dimension-8 coefficient must be strictly positive.
+This identifies a direct link between thermal statistical mechanics and EFT consistency, providing a complement to standard amplitude-based positivity arguments.